openshift/openshift-origin-design/conventions/documentation/edit.md

 Some details / field inputs link to modals for editing information.

-*Field inputs that can be edited are links and show an "edit" icon (pencil):*
+*If a value is editable, the “edit” icon (pencil) will be placed near the field label as an icon button.*

 ![edit link](../images/edit-link.png)